Let's begin with the basics.

 If you, your child or someone you're caring for shows signs or symptoms of a life-threatening allergic reaction, administer EPIPEN or EPIPEN JR Auto-Injector, or the authorized generics, immediately as prescribed and seek emergency medical care.
 Because they do not treat the life-threatening symptoms of anaphylaxis, antihistamines are not recommended as first-line treatment for anaphylaxis.

 It's important to administer epinephrine at the first signs of anaphylaxis.
-According to National Food Allergy Guidelines, epinephrine is the first-line treatment for life-threatening allergic reactions.
+According to national food allergy guidelines, epinephrine is the first-line treatment for life-threatening allergic reactions.
 A delay in administering epinephrine can be life-threatening.

 More in this section: